Across the country, you can turn in unwanted prescription medication for safe, anonymous disposal.

 90 Americans die each day from opioid overdose.
-Drug Take Back Day is the perfect time to ditch drugs, and take back your life.
-Here’s three steps:
+If you’re in recovery or thinking of quitting, Drug Take Back Day on October 27th is the perfect time to ditch the drugs and ensure your home is a temptation-free zone.

 1. Find your local #drugtakebackday sites here: https://takebackday.dea.gov/ and ditch prescription drugs.

-Drug take back days won’t take illicit drugs or needles.
-But if you’re ready to quit, you might still have whatever you were using on hand.
-At Workit, we call drugs (illegal or otherwise) and their paraphenelia “bait.”
+Drug Take Back programs won’t accept illicit drugs or needles.
+But if you’re ready to quit, you might still have those items on hand.
+At Workit Health, we call drugs (illegal or otherwise) and their paraphernalia “bait.”
 So how can you ditch the bait in a way that’s safe for you (gets rid of temptation), and safe for the environment (won’t end up in the water supply, or someone else’s hands)?
 Here’s what the FDA recommends:

 There are two ways to dispose of medicine, depending on the drug.